Mugunth140/MToolKit/README.md

 MToolkit

-MToolkit is a cross-platform CLI tool that provides a collection of utility mini-tools for developers and power users.
-It features a sleek interface and is designed to be extensible, allowing new tools to be added easily.
+MToolkit is a cross-platform command-line interface (CLI) tool that provides a collection of powerful and easy-to-use utilities for developers and power users.
+With a sleek interface and extensible design, MToolkit makes tasks like file encryption and hashing simple and secure.
 Features

-File Encryption/Decryption: Securely encrypt and decrypt files using AES-256-GCM with a password.
+File Encryption/Decryption: Securely encrypt and decrypt files using AES-256-GCM with password-based key derivation.
+File Hashing: Generate SHA-256 hashes for file integrity verification.
-Cross-Platform: Works on Windows, macOS, and Linux.
+Cross-Platform: Runs seamlessly on Windows, macOS, and Linux.
-Extensible: Easily add new mini-tools as subcommands.
+Extensible: Easily add new mini-tools to expand functionality.
+User-Friendly: Colorful ASCII banner and clear command structure.

 Installation
-Install MToolkit globally via npm: npm install -g mtoolkit
+Install MToolkit globally via npm: npm install -g @mugunth140/mtoolkit

+Ensure you have Node.js (v14 or later) installed.
 Usage
-Run the CLI:
+Run the MToolkit CLI:
 mtoolkit

 This displays a colorful banner and lists available tools.
 Use --help for detailed command information: